Symphony No. 7 (Shostakovich): Instrumentation

+According to the score, horns 5-8, trumpets 4-6, and trombones 4-6 are separate from the rest of the brass section.

 Composition

 "Music about terror"

-There are conflicting accounts as to when Shostakovich began the symphony.
+There are conflicting accounts of when Shostakovich began the symphony.
 Officially, he was said to have composed it in response to the German invasion.
 In his memoirs, the violinist Rostislav Dubinsky said that Shostakovich had already completed the first movement a year earlier.
-According to statements attributed to the composer in Solomon Volkov's Testimony, he had planned the symphony before the German attack and that he had "other enemies of humanity" in mind when he composed the "invasion theme" of the first movement.
-In the book, he is also reported to have said that in dedicating the symphony to Leningrad, he had in mind not the city under German siege, but "that Stalin destroyed and Hitler merely finished off."
+According to statements attributed to the composer in Solomon Volkov's Testimony, he had planned the symphony before the German attack and had "other enemies of humanity" in mind when he composed the "invasion theme" of the first movement.
+In the book, he is also reported to have said that in dedicating the symphony to Leningrad, he had in mind not the city under German siege, but the city "Stalin destroyed and Hitler merely finished off."

-Shostakovich did not like talking about what he called "creative plans," preferring to announce his works once they were completed.
+Shostakovich did not like talking about what he called "creative plans", preferring to announce his works upon their completion.
 He did like to say, "I think slowly but I write fast."
 In practice this meant that Shostakovich usually had a work completed in his head before he began writing it down.
 The Leningrad Symphony would not have made its announcement without the composer's consent, so Shostakovich likely had a clear idea at that time of what his Seventh Symphony would portray.

 Soviet music critic Lev Lebedinsky, a friend of the composer's for years, confirmed after the dawn of glasnost ("openness") under Mikhail Gorbachev that Shostakovich had conceived the Seventh Symphony before Hitler invaded Russia:

 The famous theme in the first movement Shostakovich had first as the Stalin theme (which close friends of the composer knew).
 Right after the war started, the composer called it the anti-Hitler theme.
 Later Shostakovich referred to that "German" theme as the "theme of evil," which was absolutely true, since the theme was just as much anti-Hitler as it was anti-Stalin, even though the world music community fixed on only the first of the two definitions.